READ-BioMed/readbiomed-uima-spark/README.md

 # readbiomed-uima-spark
-A project that enable the integration of UIMA pipeline in spark
+A project that enables the integration of UIMA pipeline in spark